nsaikiran/impression/_drafts/fundamentals-of-datastructures.md

 Computers have memory to store data under opration. ie. main memory.
 How we organize data in memory affects the time to finish certain operation.
 Hence we explore how to better organize the data in memory.

+We always ideate on different datastructures that provide a specific operation.
+And analyse the time each DS takes, and by comparing those we decide on the best DS and pick that.
+Hence the analysis is importatnt.

 # RAM
 As there are many varieties of computers produced by various vendors, and have different capabilities.
 But we want our prolesm to be solved by all of them.
 For that we want to pick a better DS or algorithm.
+Faster computers will be faster, than the ones which have less computing resources.
+But the analysis we do is regardless of the harware.
+Hence we should reason the the time/space complexity independent of the machine specifics, memory hierarichies, no. of processors, amount of memory, processor speed etc.
+If we choose a better algorithm it will be better for any machine.
+As there are many varieties of computers, we don't consider the specifics of computers in reasoning about time to finish operations.
-Hence, to make our analysis indepedent of machine, To explore this we use a need simple (abstract)model of computer probably therotical one.
+Hence, to make our analysis indepedent of machine,
+To explore this we use a need simple (abstract)model of computer probably therotical one.
 We take RAM model of computer.
 Get to know more about RAM [here](https://www8.cs.umu.se/kurser/TDBA77/VT06/algorithms/BOOK/BOOK/NODE12.HTM#SECTION02131000000000000000) and [here](https://www.cse.cuhk.edu.hk/~taoyf/course/comp3506/lec/ram.pdf).